-Want to save a few dollars while conserving the environment?
-Make a few simple changes around your home to reduce your carbon footprint.
+Want to save some dollars while conserving the environment?
+Even few simple changes around your home can reduce your carbon footprint.
 From opting for a shower instead of a bath to supplying your own reusable bags at the grocery store, you can prevent waste and pollution.
-Take a look at some easy fixes that will have you living greener in a snap.
+Take a look at some fixes that will have you living greener in no time.

 1. Dial it down.
 Moving your thermostat down just two degrees in winter and up two degrees in summer could save about 2,000 pounds of carbon dioxide per year.